COVID-19 (Novel Coronavirus) Updates & Resources

 Vaccination Requirement for Students

-All full-time, part-time, and Running Start students who are registered for in-person or remote learning are required by Cascadia policy to be either fully vaccinated or have applied for an exemption by October 18, 2021.
-Per State Proclamation 20-12.5 the college is required to obtain vaccination information and attestations from students or collect an exemption form by October 18, 2021.
+All full-time, part-time, and Running Start students who are registered for in-person or remote learning are required by Cascadia policy to be either fully vaccinated or have an exemption.
+Per State Proclamation 20-12.5 the college is required to obtain vaccination information and attestations from students or collect an exemption form.
 The state does allow each college to decide whether to make this a requirement of students who are studying in a remote modality only, but since we have no other way of knowing when a student comes to campus for an appointment, to use the library, tutoring, or other services, Cascadia (like most every other college or university) has decided to require it of all students.

 If you have not done so already, Cascadia strongly encourages you to make a vaccination appointment now.
 You can search for locations near you.